 Paula McLain is the author the New York Times bestseller, The Paris Wife.
 She received an MFA in poetry from the University of Michigan and has been a resident of Yaddo and the MacDowell Colony.
 She is also the author the New York Times bestseller, The Paris Wife, two collections of poetry, as well as a memoir, Like Family, and a first novel, A Ticket to Ride.
 She lives in Cleveland with her family.

 Joseph Monninger has published eleven novels and three non-fiction books.
 His work has appeared in American Heritage, Scientific American, Readers Digest, Glamour, Playboy, and Sports Illustrated, among other publications.
 He has twice received fellowships from the National Endowment for the Arts and has also received a fellowship from the New Hampshire Council for the Arts.
 His young adult novel, Baby, was awarded the 2008 award for best children’s literature from the Peace Corps Writers.
 It was also chosen as a top ten book by YALSA, the American Library Association.
-He has a new series of adventure books for middle grade readers.
-The first books in the Stay Alive series are: Crash, Cave-In, Breakdown and Flood. www.joemonninger.com
+He has a new series of adventure books, Stay Alive written for middle grade readers.
+His new novel, The Major’s Daughter, was just published under the name J.P.
+Francis. www.joemonninger.com

 Paul Muldoon was born in Northern Ireland and educated at the Queen’s University of Belfast.
 From 1973 to 1986 he worked in Belfast as a radio and television producer for the British Broadcasting Corporation.
 Since 1987 he has lived in the United States, where he is now Howard G. B. Clark ’21 Professor at Princeton University.
 Between 1999 and 2004 he was Professor of Poetry at the University of Oxford.
 In 2007 he was appointed Poetry Editor of The New Yorker.
 His main collections of poetry are New Weather (1973), Mules (1977), Why Brownlee Left (1980), Quoof (1983), Meeting The British (1987), Madoc: A Mystery (1990), The Annals of Chile (1994), Hay (1998), Poems 1968-1998 (2001), Moy Sand and Gravel (2002), Horse Latitudes (2006), and Maggot (2010).
 Paul Muldoon was given an American Academy of Arts and Letters award in literature for 1996.
 He won the 2003 Pulitzer Prize for poetry for his collection, Moy Sand and Gravel.
 Other awards are the 1994 T. S. Eliot Prize, the 1997 Irish Times Poetry Prize, the 2003 Griffin International Prize for Excellence in Poetry, the 2004 American Ireland Fund Literary Award, the 2004 Shakespeare Prize, the 2005 Aspen Prize for Poetry, and the 2006 European Prize for Poetry.
 Muldoon is a Fellow of the Royal Society of Literature, the American Academy of Arts and Sciences and the American Academy of Arts and Letters.